 The G.L.
 Pickard Award in Oceanography, presented by Dr. G.L.
-Pickard for the officer cadet who achieves the highest standing in oceanography courses in the fourth year Physics and Oceanography program.
+Pickard for the officer cadet who achieves the highest standing in oceanography courses in the Fourth Year Physics and Oceanography program.

 The Clarence C. Cook Award in Physics, presented in memory of Professor Emeritus C.C.
-Cook for the officer cadet who achieves the highest standing in physics courses in the fourth year Science program.
+Cook for the officer cadet who achieves the highest standing in physics courses in any Fourth Year Combined Major or Honours program in science.